MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/add-additional-profile-fields-for-user-information.md

     3. **Regular Expression**: This format allows the Administrator to define the validation criteria from his end using the regular expression format.
     > [!NOTE]
     > * Each criteria will allow the Administrator to enter the **description** in various languages.
 This description  is shown to the users in the text field input box in the profile panel.
-    > * Each criteria will allow the Administrator to enter the **error messages** in various languages.
+    > * The administrator can also enter **error messages** in various languages.
 This message will be shown to the users if they input any value that does not fulfil the validation criteria.

     > :::image type="content" source="../media/Profile Field - error message and description.PNG" alt-text="error msg and description":::